-In terms of Adult services we are now starting to see the demand for our services beginning to increase, referrals have climbed steadily through the year corresponding numbers in terms of the number of assessments.
-In terms of reviews we saw a fall in the number completed in quarters 2 and 3, however, numbers have increased during quarter 4.
-It should be noted that the indicator for DTOC was suspended by WG at the start of the year until further not services and 5.
-In terms of the number of the start of the start of the year until further not services are not services.
+In terms of Adult services we are now starting to see the demand for our services beginning to increase, referrals have climbed steadily through the year with corresponding numbers in terms of the number of assessments.
+In terms of reviews we saw a fall in the number completed in quarters 2 and 3, however numbers have increased during quarter 4.
+It should be noted that the indicator for DTOC was suspended by WG at the start of the year until further notice.

-In terms of Children's services referrals were relatively stable throughout the year, likewise Children looked after numbers were also stable (454 at Qtr1 t Qtr4) and we have also seen stability with numbers of children on the Child protection register.
-It is particular pleasing to see the number of assessme completed on time being at 95% despite the challenges posed by our new way of working.
+Interms of Children's services referrals were relatively stable throughout the year, likewise Children looked after numbers were also stable (454 at Qtr1 to 456 Qtr4) and we have also seen stability with numbers of children on the Child protection register.
+It is particular pleasing to see the number of assessments completed on time being at 95% despite the challenges posed by our new way of working.

-From a budgetary perspective the directorate underspent against its allocated budget, this was primarily as a result of additional COVID monies allocated l in addition some of our services were stopped or reduced during the pandemic with the subsequent reduction in expenditure, 50% of this underspend wi be taken into Directorate reserves.
+From a budgetary perspective the directorate underspent against its allocated budget, this was primarily as a result of additional COVID monies allocated by WG, in addition some of our services were stopped or reduced during the pandemic with the subsequent reduction in expenditure, 50% of this underspend will now be taken into Directorate reserves.

-NEETS - Due to the Covid situation, the NEET figure will likely rise for the next reporting period as the nature of the work requires considerable contact opportunities and face to face support and the Virus lockdown restricted this level of contact opportunities, compounded by the closure of Schools, in Summer term of 2020.
+NEETS - Due to the Covid situation, the NEET figure will likely rise for the next reporting period as the nature of the work requires considerable contact opportunities and face to face support and the Virus lockdown restricted this level of contact opportunities, compounded by the closure of Schools, in the Summer term of 2020.

-This has resulted in elevated numbers of vulnerable young people without confirmed post-school destinations, particularly those already less engaged v schools for various reasons and this may result in a decline in the NEETS figure.
-Recent performance is 2.40% and this equates to 47 pupils out of 193 potential to rise to 5%+.
+This has resulted in elevated numbers of vulnerable young people without confirmed post-school destinations, particularly those already less engaged with schools for various reasons and this may result in a decline in the NEETS figure.
+Recent performance is 2.40% and this equates to 47 pupils out of 1937, potential to rise to 5%+.
 New risk on the Education risk register.

 Education Data still cancelled.
-In response to the Coronavirus (Covid-19) pandemic, the Welsh Government cancelled all statutory data collections that we have been due to take place in Summer 2020.
-This means that no end of key stage data was submitted, therefore there is no data available for FP througe KS3.
+In response to the Coronavirus (Covid-19) pandemic, the Welsh Government cancelled all statutory data collections that would have been due to take place in Summer 2020.
+This means that no end of key stage data was submitted, therefore there is no data available for FP through to KS3.
 Due to the cancellation of summer 2020 GCSE, AS and A level examinations, the Welsh Government will not be reporting on KS4 and KS5 school performance measures for 2019/20.
-Analysis of standards for this year cannot include aggregated LA data or individual school performance data and, the comparison of year on year progress is not possible, but there is a report to scrutiny which has anonymized school outcomes.
-Education - Exclusions Station are available up to March 2020 but have not been included in the DPA.
+Analysis of standards for this year cannot include aggregated LA data or individual school performance data and, therefore, comparison of year on year progress is not possible, but there is a report to scrutiny which has anonymized school outcomes.
+Education - Exclusions Statistics are available up to March 2020 but have not been included in the DPA.
 ESTYN - School inspections have been cancelled until Sept 2021